Up to 50% off sofas & mattresses — limited‑time deals.

 • Households that want a sectional sleeper with storage

-• People who value adjustable head/neck support during TV time
+• People who want adjustable head and neck support during TV time

 Where it falls short